Healing Spices by Bharat B. Aggarwai, PhD, with Debra Yost

 Healing Spices: How to Use 50 Everyday and Exotic Spices to Boost Health and Beat Disease* by Dr. Bharat B. Aggarwal with Debra Yost (Sterling Publishing, 2011), shows us that its not only the whole foods we put into our bodies and the vitamins we take that can improve our health, but that the spices we use to liven up our foods can help heal our bodies and prevent us from being prey to more than 150 health conditions.

 As the foremost expert on the therapeutic use of culinary spices, Dr. Aggarwal starts this guide off with a bit of his own history, and how he came about studying the healing power of spices.
-Growing up in India, he knew their system of natural healing, using spices and herbs to thwart and care for illnesses, not only using them in food, but also putting some directly on cuts or your forehead to cure a fever.
+Growing up in India, he knew their system of natural healing, using spices and herbs to thwart and care for illnesses, not only using them in food, but also putting some directly on cuts or your forehead to cure a fever, to name but one example.

 Part One of Healing Spices give a great overview of how to read and use the book, as well as an explanation of what a Spice is exactly and their history.
 The format of this book is great, you can jump around from spice to spice, recipe to recipe, spice to recipe…or you can start at the beginning and go to the end.
 Dr. Aggarwal asks that readers: “Just promise me one thing: Don’t be intimidated by spices that are unfamiliar to you, or what appears to be a lot of spices in a recipe.”